Save money when you get your breast pump through insurance

 How do I know if I qualify for a free pump?

 Everyone’s health insurance coverage is different, but in general, any expectant parent can qualify for a brand-new pump once per pregnancy.
 You don’t have to wait until delivery, either.
-Many parents order their pumps at around 30 weeks, but this benefit can be activated through the first year.
+Many parents order their pumps at around 30 weeks, but this benefit can be activated up until one year postpartum.

 What kind of pump can I get?

 You might also be pleased to know that your pump selection isn’t limited to just a few “free” choices.
 There’s a wide range of amazing insurance-covered breast pumps, including hands-free pumps, electric pumps, extra-quiet ones, and more.
-You’ll be able to choose from any of the available options — your insurance company won’t just “send” you whatever they have in stock.
-And if your doctor recommends a hospital-grade pump, that can be covered under insurance too.
+You’ll be able to choose from any of the available options that you are eligible for under your specific insurance (some options may have an upgrade fee) — your insurance company won’t just “send” you whatever they have in stock.
+And if your doctor recommends a hospital-grade pump, that may be (though rarely) covered under insurance too.

 If you’re wondering what these pumps look like, you may be able to check them out in-person at a medical supply or baby goods retailer before you order.